Responsive

 Step 4 - Solve the Issue in DNS

 Now unlike some other issues, such as the OOMKILLED error, Kubectl commands cannot directly fix this issue.
 So Botkube's assitant cannot take this one fully to a completed issue solved, but by now you show know exactly which domain is causing the issue and in which part of the cluster.
 Now you will have to go to your DNS provider and renew, reapply, or correct the SSL certificate tied to the domain of the service.
 The most common domain name service providers are: GoDaddy, Cloudflare, Namecheap, or Google Domains.
-You will need admin access to the DNS and simply reverify the certificate of the service causing the issue
+You will need admin access to the DNS and simply reverify the certificate of the service causing the issue.

 About Botkube